martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 * Wi-Fi LED pin GPIO2 (in series via 220 Ohm resistor on LED and ground)
 * Relay pin GPIO19 (control voltage for the transistor that switches the relay)
 * Voltage input pin GPIO36 and ground (divider 100k/10k)
 * Ultrasonic Trig pin GPIO23, Echo pin GPIO22 (probe JSN-SR04 V3)
+* Soil Moisture via I2C bus SDA pin 23 and SCL pin 22 (16x probes to A/D converter).
+To connect 16 pcs of humidity probes, it is necessary to connect 4 pcs of the ADS1115 circuit to the IIC bus to the multisensor board (1 pc always for 4 A/D inputs).
+Each ADS1115 circuit has its own IIC address set (0x48, 0x49, 0x4A, 0x4B).

 Sensors Connection and Add into OSPy
 ====